top of page

 The concept of removing the reproductive organs before maturity (usually at 6 months of age or before a female has her first heat) to control the pet population, and possibly make dogs and cats more manageable, did not take into consideration the negative physiological consequences.
 The most obvious physical affect is the influence of hormones on the growth plates.
 In a developing puppy or kitten, major growth happens between 3 and 6 months.
 Most animals achieve 90% of their adult size by the end of 9 months of age.
 Most growth plates close between 4 and 12 months depending on the anatomical structure, size and breed.
 In large and giant breeds the plates might not close until 15-18 months of age.
 The growth plates of the long bones are the last to close.
 The average size dog (25-30 kg / 55-65 lbs) will continue to see growth of those bones until 11-12 months of age.
 In an animal who is neutered or spayed before maturity, the growth plates, especially of those long bones, take longer to close in the absence of the sex hormones, often resulting in an animal who is taller, with abnormal musculoskeletal structure.

 One of the most common reasons cited for spaying a female before her first heat is to reduce the risk of mammary tumours.
 In 2012 a meta-analysis of the medical literature was undertaken in the UK and published in the Journal of Small Animal Practice.
 Its’ authors discovered that many frequently cited references were over 40 years old.
-They concluded that due to the limited evidence available and risk of bias in the studies, that the evidence that spaying reduces risk of mammary tumours and that the age at spay has an effect, was weak and not sound basis for firm recommendations.
+They concluded due to the limited evidence available and risk of bias in the studies, that the evidence that spaying reduces risk of mammary tumours and that the age at spay has an effect, was weak and not sound basis for firm recommendations.
 They recommended further research and association between mammary tumours and spaying should focus on recording age, breed, previous exposure to synthetic ovarian steroids, age at time of spay and how many years she had been a spayed female before tumours developed.

 Estrogen's role in canine mammary cancer is more complex than previously understood, according to new research.
 The nuanced findings may help explain why dogs spayed at a young age are more likely to develop more aggressive cancers.
 Despite estrogen's link with an increased risk of developing mammary tumors, the researchers found that higher serum estrogen levels also seemed to help dogs avoid some of the riskiest aspects of their disease.
 Unexpectedly, when dogs were spayed at the same time their tumors were removed, those with estrogen receptor-positive tumors that had higher serum estrogen took longer to develop metastatic disease and survived longer than dogs with lower estrogen levels, confirming that these tumors depended on estrogen for progression.
 Karin U. Sorenmo, a veterinary oncologist at Penn Vet and senior author on the study, speculates that, in these cases, estrogen's action may be nuanced.
 "It drives the cancer, but it also seems to control or modulate it, reining it in," she says, because most dogs with high serum estrogen levels had lower-grade and estrogen receptor-positive tumors, rendering them susceptible to hormonal deprivation by spaying.
 The protective role of estrogen was also surprisingly pronounced in dogs with estrogen-receptor negative mammary tumors.
 In these higher-risk cancers, high serum estrogen was associated with delayed or absent metastasis.
 Complementing these findings and supporting a potential broader, tumor receptor-independent anti-cancer effect driven by estrogen, dogs with low serum estrogen had a significantly increased risk for developing other non-mammary aggressive fatal tumors, such as hemangiosarcoma, during their follow-up after mammary tumor surgery.
+A common justification for early neutering of bitches is that it protects against mammary neoplasia.
+However, many frequently cited references are over 40 years old.

 The reproductive organs are not alone in producing sex hormones.
 The endocrine glands also produce small amounts.
 When the sex organs are removed, the animals’ body will attempt to compensate for the loss by enlisting the endocrine system, namely the adrenal glands, to work harder to stimulate production.
 It makes sense that we would see issues plaguing this body system from the added relentless stress.

 Current scientific study has established that sex hormones profoundly affect growth and development, the immune system, susceptibility to major diseases including metabolic and endocrine diseases and cancer.
-The list of diseases and disorders that can be linked to the loss of sex hormones include: osteosarcoma (bone cancer), cruciate ligament tears and ruptures, hip dysplasia, elbow dysplasia, physeal (long bone) fractures in male cats, hemangiosarcoma (cancer of the heart or spleen), lymphosarcoma (cancer of lymphatic glands and tissue), prostate cancer, urinary tract cancer, urinary tract blockage in male cats, mast cell tumors, cushing’s disease, atypical cushing’s, diabetes, incontinence in female dogs, allergies, alopecia (hair loss), obesity, negative vaccine reactions, excessive fear of people or dogs, fear of noises, separation anxiety, touch sensitivity, cognitive impairment and aggression.
+The list of diseases and disorders that can be linked to the loss of sex hormones include: osteosarcoma (bone cancer), cruciate ligament tears and ruptures, hip dysplasia, elbow dysplasia, physeal (long bone) fractures in male cats, hemangiosarcoma (cancer of the heart or spleen), lymophosarcoma (cancer of lymphatic glands and tissue), prostate cancer, urinary tract cancer, urinary tract blockage in male cats, mast cell tumors, cushing’s disease, atypical cushing’s, diabetes, incontinence in female dogs, allergies, alopecia (hair loss), obesity, negative vaccine reactions, excessive fear of people or dogs, fear of noises, separation anxiety, touch sensitivity, cognitive impairment and aggression.
 You read that right!
 Dogs that are spayed and neutered can be more aggressive, especially to their own family.
 Two large scale studies involving nearly 16,000 dogs have established this.
 One was conducted in 2006 by Deborah Duffy and James Serpell both at the School of Veterinary Medicine at the University of Pennsylvania, the other a masters’ thesis at Hunter College in New York submitted by Parvene Farhoody in 2010.

 Another study by the Gerald P. Murphy Cancer Foundation, published in 2009, established a link between the age at which female Rottweilers were spayed and how long they lived.
 The normal life span of a female Rotti is considered to be about 9 years but some are living to 13 years or more.
-The study showed that females live longer than males but spaying before age 5 removed that longevity advantage.
+The study showed that females live longer than males but spaying before age 5 removed that longevity benefit.
 Females that kept their ovaries until at least 6 years of age were 4 times more likely to be long lived compared to those who were spayed at a younger age.

 The majority of studies being done involve dogs, but it would stand to reason that cats would be affected by early spay and neuter also.
 Certainly there need to be more comprehensive studies to assess the impact on our felines.
 It is suspected that loss of those hormones before maturity leads to increased risk of urinary blockage in male cats due to the ureter becoming hair thin following neuter.
 Cats are often neutered and spayed before sexual maturity because of the undesirable behaviour displayed especially by males.
 There was a small study in published in 2002 that found a link between early neuter in male cats and spontaneous physeal (long bone) fractures due to delayed physeal growth plate closure.
 Thus far however, it appears our canine companions are much more negatively affected by early spay and neuter than are kitties.